 Make no mistake, Lyme affects the entire family.
-When one child has it, the entire family is affected by it, and it can become all-consuming for everyone.
+When one child has it, the entire family is affected by it, and can become all-consuming for everyone.

 Our daughter just celebrated her 5 year new-normal anniversary.
 She’s in college now and I know, without a shadow of doubt, that nothing she has experienced in the last 5 years would have been possible without undergoing Whole Body Hyperthermia.
 We would not have found hyperthermia without the help and support of others in the Lyme community.